 The Importance of Using a Reliable EPR

-An Electronic Patient Record (EPR system) is crucial for care homes aiming to meet the CQC’s stringent standards, especially with the shift to continuous monitoring.
+An Electronic Patient Record (EPR system) is crucial for care homes aiming to meet this milestone as well as the CQC’s stringent standards, especially with the shift to continuous monitoring.
 Access Rio, our advanced EPR healthcare solution, brings all essential patient information into a single, accessible platform, ensuring that care staff have real-time access to accurate, comprehensive records.
 This integration allows for seamless communication and coordination across the care team, improving care quality and helping staff deliver safe, effective, and person-centred care.

 Under the CQC’s updated framework, Access Rio supports CQC compliance with quality statements such as safe staffing, safeguarding, and infection control by providing a detailed, up-to-date record of each resident’s health and social care needs.
 Access Rio’s intuitive interface enables care teams to identify and address risks proactively, document key interactions and outcomes, and demonstrate adherence to CQC standards through easily accessible evidence.